top of page

 Teaching

-My teaching focuses on active learning, student engagement, community engaged scholarship, and bilingual/translingual pedagogy with experiential learning as a integral part of each class.
-I create a supportive plurlingual learning community for students to explore and think critically about language and linguistics.
+My teaching focuses on active learning, community engaged scholarship, bilingual/translingual pedagogy, and partnership pedagogy with experiential learning as a integral part of each class.
+I create a supportive plurlingual learning community which inspires curiosity and encourages students to explore and think critically about language and linguistics.

 group work.jpg